JasonKeirstead/freetaxii-server/README.md

 # FreeTAXII/freetaxii-server #

-The FreeTAXII FreeTAXII-Server is a TAXII Server written in Go (golang)
+The FreeTAXII-Server is a TAXII Server written in Go (golang) and currently supports JSON based TAXII messages

 ## Installation ##